Saturday, December 10, 2022

 Notes:

-Here is the Complete Power Query steps used in the above Example.
+Here are the complete Power Query steps used in the above Example:

 let